Japan's government has declared a state of emergency for Tokyo and three neighboring prefectures in an attempt to curb the rise in coronavirus cases.

 Suga added the government hopes to start vaccinations by late next month.
 He also said he's determined to hold the postponed Tokyo Olympics and Paralympics in the summer.

-About half of that figure comes from the Tokyo area.
-Officials in the capital confirmed a record 2,447 new cases on Thursday.
-121 people are now in serious condition....the highest figure to date.
+About half of that figure comes from the Tokyo area...including a record 2,447 new cases in the capital.

-Meanwhile, the governor of Osaka says he plans to ask the central government to declare a state of emergency for the western prefecture.
+Governors there are considering asking the central government to declare a state of emergency for their prefectures.